 Choose the right bird seed.
 Each bird has its own preferences, so you can attract specific birds by offering them their favorite foods.
 Wild Bird Watching has a wonderful reference with information about different bird seed options as well as a handy chart that lists each bird and its favorite foods.

 I like to experiment with different brands and seeds to attract the most colorful songbirds to our yard.
 I put out several feeders with a variety of foods in each.
-I've got some seed feeders, suet feeders, nectar feeders and fruit feeders.
+I've got some seed feeders, suet feeders, nectar feeders and fruit and jelly feeders.

 2) Provide Water